OpenFactorioServerManager/factorio-server-manager/docker/README.md

 ## Security

-Authentication is supported in the application but it is recommended to ensure access to the Factorio manager UI is accessible via VPN or internal network.
+Authentication is supported in the application, but it is recommended to ensure access to the Factorio manager UI is accessible via VPN or internal network.

 ## Development
 For development purposes it also has the ability to create the docker image from local sourcecode.
 This is done by running `build.sh` in the `docker` directory.
 This will delete all old executables and the node_modules directory (runs `make build`).
 The created docker image will have the tag `factorio-server-manager:dev`.